A day that changed my life

 On our way to the meeting I was so nervous that I couldn’t eat a thing.
 We met Andrea in a train station in Passau.
 We had a great time together and got along very well – there really was no need to be that nervous!
 Together, we discovered a nice little park where the shooting took place.
 Thanks to Andrea’s guidance and her reassuring words I overcame my shyness and suddenly I felt comfortable in front of her camera.
 I had never done any photo shooting before, so this was a completely new experience for me.
 Some days later Andrea sent me a link to the pictures.
 I clicked on the link with my heart pounding.
 First, I couldn’t really believe that this young, beautiful woman was me.
 For the very first time I saw my bright smile and my sparkling eyes.
 And for the very first time I saw my hidden beauty revealed.

 Thanks to Andrea’s project, I received lots of mails from interesting people telling me that I had a very positive appearance and a beautiful smile.
 Thanks to her I made many new friends.
 Thanks to Andrea I met my love Xavier only two months after the shooting!
-Thanks to her I had the chance to do a photo shooting for wheelchair manufacturer Sunrise Medical.
+Thanks to her I had the chance to do a photo shooting for wheelchair manufacturer Sunrise Medical and work as a wheelchair model.

 Thanks to Andrea and her “Ganz schön krank” project I learned to truly accept myself as I am!
 There was and is no reason to hide my smile any longer.
 Today, in 2016, I am a confident and joyful woman on wheels.
 Thank you so much for everything you did, Andrea!